ardeshir/docs/global-economics-and-geopolitics/alternative-economic-models/thermodynamic.md

-Excellent choice to bring Arnoux’s thermodynamic critique into our discussion!
-His work provides crucial physical grounding for the economic alternatives we’ve been exploring.
-Let me analyze his arguments and connect them to our mycelial economics findings.

-## Summary and Critique of Arnoux’s Thermodynamic Arguments
+## Critique of Arnoux’s Thermodynamic Arguments

 Based on my research into Arnoux’s work and your summary, his core thesis is that **economic systems fundamentally violate thermodynamic laws**, creating an inevitable collapse scenario.
 His key claims: